Appropriation Account Definition

 WN 1 Interest on Capital @10% of the Capital Invested

 WN3 Interest on Drawings @ 10% of Amount of Drawings

 - Partner B = 20000*10% = 2000

 WN4 Net Profit divided among partners in ratio of their capital i.e 50% each

 Importance of Appropriation Account

 - This account shows the number of profits which can be divided among various heads.

 - It shows the number of profits transferred to reserves, distributed as dividends.

-- It gives the information on how the profits are divided among partners and how the various adjustments made during the year.
+- It gives information on how the profits are divided among partners and how the various adjustments are made during the year;

-This has been a guide to Appropriation Account.
-Here we discuss the format of profit and loss (P&L) appropriation account along with an example and detail explanation.
+This article has been a guide to the Appropriation Account.
+Here we discuss the format of profit and loss (P&L) appropriation account along with an example and detailed explanation.
 You can learn more about financing from the following articles –